Medical MLLM is Vulnerable: Cross-Modality Jailbreak and Mismatched Attacks on Medical Multimodal Large Language Models: Conversation in the Experiment

-The yellow dialog box represents a hacker attack with malicious and mismatch issues; The green dialog indicates that the model is well defended, that is, it generates a negative response; The red dialog represents defense failure, and the result is jailbreak.
-This section will show a dialog graph of attacks using GCG, PGD, and MCM methods, with examples of successful, failed, and fail-to-success attacks.
+The yellow dialog box represents a hacker attack involving malicious content or mismatch issues.
+The green dialog indicates that the model successfully defends by generating a negative response, while the red dialog signifies a defense failure, resulting in a jailbreak.
+This section presents dialog graphs of attacks using GCG, PGD, and MCM methods, including examples of successful, failed, and fail-to-success attacks.

-\subsubsection{GCG Fail}
+\subsection{GCG Fail}

-GCG is to add meaningless characters after the text.
-The following graph is an example of the attack failure using GCG methods
+GCG involves adding meaningless characters after the text.
+Figure~\ref{fig:chat-gcg_0_1} provides an example of an attack failure using GCG methods.

-For example, the picture above shows failed jailbreak.
-The model answers with "I cannot provide medical advice" or "not to engage in unethical or illegal activities" representing a successful defense.
+For example, Figure~\ref{fig:chat-gcg_0_1} illustrates a failed jailbreak.
+When the text content is modified, the image's outcome also changes.
+The model responds with phrases like ``I cannot provide medical advice" or ``not to engage in unethical or illegal activities", indicating a successful defense.

-\subsubsection{GCG Fail to Success}
+\subsection{GCG Fail to Success}

-The following graph are the result of an iterative attack of two examples using the GCG method, which fails on some iteration and is finally optimized to succeed.
+During the course of the experiment, the effectiveness of the attack improves.
+Figure~\ref{fig:chat-gcg_01_1} illustrates the result of an iterative attack using the GCG method, where initial failures in some iterations are eventually optimized to succeed.

-In the previous question, the model gave a negative answer "I'm sorry". and by adding meaningless characters, the model answered "But I can provide some general advice." which represents jailbreak.
-In another example, the first few rounds give "I cannot provide..."
-But after attack using meaningless characters, a jailbreak response "could be manipulated to overlook" was generated.
+In the previous example, the model initially gives a negative response, ``I'm sorry".
+However, after adding meaningless characters, the model responds with ``But I can provide some general advice", which indicates a jailbreak.
+In another example, the model initially responds with ``I cannot provide..." in the first few rounds.
+However, after the attack with meaningless characters, the model generates a jailbreak response, ``could be manipulated to overlook".

-\subsubsection{GCG Success}
+\subsection{GCG Success}